East Side Coastal Resiliency

 What has been happening lately?

 The City of New York is the recipient of a federal Community Development Block Grant for Disaster Recovery (CDBG-DR).
 As a requirement of the CDBG-DR, the City of New York must amend its Action Plan for ESCR in order to further describe how the City will use its federal funds to support Hurricane Sandy recovery and make the City more resilient to the effects of climate change.
-A public hearing regarding the amendment of the ESCR Action Plan will be held on Tuesday, April 4th, at 6:30 PM.
-See the CB6 Events Page or the ESCR project’s website for the meeting details.
+A public hearing regarding the amendment of the ESCR Action Plan was held on April 4th.